-LD 1433 Resolve, to Establish a Working Waterfront Infrastructure Engineer Corps Pilot Program and to Conduct a Feasibility Study of a Higher Education Service Corps Program (Sponsored by Rep. Rielly of Westbrook)
+LD 1433 Resolve, to Establish a Working Waterfront Infrastructure Engineer Corps Pilot Program and to Conduct a Feasibility Study of a Higher Education Service Corps Program (Sponsored by Rep. Rielly of Westbrook) On Appropriations Table

-This resolve creates the Working Waterfront Infrastructure Engineer Corps Pilot Program, overseen by the Maine Sea Grant at the University of Maine, to provide expertise in engineering, planning and permitting to restore and protect Maine's working waterfront and other vulnerable infrastructure.
+As amended by the committee, this resolve creates the Working Waterfront Infrastructure Engineer Corps Pilot Program, overseen by the Maine Sea Grant at the University of Maine, to provide expertise in engineering, planning and permitting to restore and protect Maine's working waterfront and other vulnerable infrastructure.
 The two-year pilot, beginning in 2026, provides five undergraduate or graduate students, each year, with the opportunity to conduct working waterfront vulnerability assessments.
 By December 1, 2027, the bill further directs the university to provide a report, including suggested legislation, to the joint standing committees of the Legislature having jurisdiction over education and state and local government matters, both of which are authorized to advance legislation following the submission of the report.
 The bill also directs the Maine Commission for Community Service to conduct a feasibility study examining the expansion of the existing service program and by December 3, 2025, report its findings to the Joint Standing Committee on State and Local Government, which is authorized to submit legislation in 2026.
+The bill also appropriates \$150,000 in FY 2027 to support the pilot program.